Cheap MTG Cards

 7. Worn Powerstone

-Thus, I often use the more-legal and cheaper Powerstone to offer non-green builds a healthy dose of mana ramp, letting them play their biggest spells far sooner than they normally could.
-The best deal on Amazon currently offers Powerstone for less than two bucks
+Thus, I often use the more legal and cheaper Powerstone to offer non-green builds a healthy dose of mana ramp, letting them play their biggest spells far sooner than they normally could.
+You can often grab the Powerstone for less than five dollars.

 A blue entry (Islands are the lands for you), the aptly-named Counterspell is perhaps the simplest counter in the game.
 Whenever an opponent casts any spell, for just two mana, this instant-speed card will negate that spell, essentially preventing it from ever activating regardless of how much mana was spent to play it.
 You're down two mana, but your opponent may be down four or more.

 Like Worn Powerstone, Counterspell has a "better" version called Mana Drain, where you get to add the countered spell's mana to your own pool the next turn, but that card is usually banned and often costs more than $50.
-No, to keep things both fair and affordable, I recommend Counterspell's simple yet effective negation powers, especially since you can pick one up yourself for under three dollars!
+No, to keep things both fair and affordable, I recommend Counterspell's simple yet effective negation powers.

 5. Gift of Immortality